-A Binary Heap is a complete binary tree where each node satisfies the heap property: in a max-heap, parents are greater than or equal to their children, while in a min-heap, they are less than or equal.
+A Binary Heap is a complete binary tree (typically stored in an array), where each node satisfies the heap property: in a max-heap, parents are greater than or equal to their children, while in a min-heap, they are less than or equal.
 Heap Sort utilizes this structure by building a max-heap and repeatedly extracting the root element to the end of the array, resulting in an efficient O(n log n) sorting algorithm.
+Beyond sorting, heaps are widely used to implement priority queues.

 function insert(value):